-Park at the White Moss car park near Rydal Water, and you have a choice of stunning routes to choose from.
+Park at the White Moss car park near Rydal Water, where you have a choice of stunning routes to choose from.
 If you have younger children, you may be content to take the path over the ornate footbridge and up through woodland, and then turn right onto Loughrigg Terrace, where there are benches overlooking Grasmere.
-In the other direction you can head along to Rydal Caves for a few photos too!
+In the other direction, you can head along to Rydal Caves for a few photos, too!

 Choose from our selection of properties in the Grasmere area.